scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 {: title="Snapshot header - step 3"}

-- *Step 4* <br> **R3->R4**: Router 3 inspects the current Hop Field in the SCION header, uses interface i1b to forward the packet to its neighbor SCION-enabled Router 4 of AS3, and moves the current hop-field pointer forward.
+- *Step 4* <br> **R3->R4**: Router 3 inspects the current Hop Field in the SCION header, uses interface i1b to forward the packet to its neighbor SCION-enabled Router 4 of AS ff00:0:3, and moves the current hop-field pointer forward.
 It adds an IP header to reach Router 4.

 |  R3 -> R4                                                   |